zulip/zulip/docs/production/giphy-gif-integration.md

 1. [Create a GIPHY account](https://giphy.com/join).

-1. Create a GIPHY API Key by clicking “Create an App” on the [Developer Dashboard][giphy-dashboard].
+1. Create a GIPHY API key by clicking “Create an App” on the [Developer Dashboard][giphy-dashboard].

 1. Choose **SDK** as product type and click **Next Step**.